-The World Health Organization officially declared Covid-19 a pandemic on March 11.
-Within a few weeks, an estimated 16 million U.S. knowledge workers had switched to working remotely to flatten the curve of the health crisis, according to a new survey by Slack.
+The World Health Organization officially declared Covid-19 a pandemic on 11th March 2020.
+Within a few weeks, an estimated 16 million US knowledge workers had switched to working remotely to flatten the curve of the health crisis, according to a new survey by Slack.

 Those who’ve transitioned to remote work during the Covid-19 outbreak are among the lucky ones.
 Millions of Americans have lost their jobs, and others have jobs that put them and their families at risk.
 But even for those fortunate enough to continue working from the relative safety of their homes, remote work poses new challenges.

-Download our report and find out what our nationwide survey of knowledge workers reveals about the response to a remote work surge.
+Download our report and find out what our nationwide survey of knowledge workers reveals about the response to a surge in remote work.

 Whoops!
 We’re having some problems.
 Please try again later.